arXiv/arxiv-docs/source/help/api/tou.md

 - When using the legacy APIs (including OAI-PMH, RSS, and the arXiv API), make no more than one request every three seconds, and limit requests to a single connection at a time.
-- When using services via the arXiv API Gateway, make no more than 4 requests per second per connection, and limit requests to four connections at a time.

 These limits may change in the future.